Gather makes glassware for bold, joyful gatherings

-Every piece is designed by Phoebe Stubbs and handmade by her and her talented team of glass artisans in Gather’s hot glass London studio.
+Every piece is designed by Phoebe Stubbs and handmade by her and her talented team of glass artisans, gathered from our furnace, and made for your table.

 Gather was born during the pandemic when Phoebe missed the activities of production glassmaking as well as reconnecting with friends around the dinner table.
 Gather's first glassware collection of jugs and vessels: 'The Miami collection' celebrates tableware in vibrant sunshine colours, bringing joy to social gatherings.